 Child abuse crosses all boundaries of class, race, age and geography.
-It can occur anywhere, in any type of family, and in any type of home.
+It can occur anywhere, in any type of family, and in any type of neighborhood or home.
 The only common denominator is that the children and their families are in crisis.

-For the past 23 years, CASA (Court Appointed Special Advocates) of Allegheny County has been training and supervising community volunteers to advocate in the best interests of abused children, many of whom are unable to live safely in their homes.
-Appointed by a Children’s Court Judge, each CASA volunteer is assigned just one case at a time, providing the careful, individualized attention that every child deserves.
+For the past 24 years, CASA (Court Appointed Special Advocates) of Allegheny County has been training and supervising community volunteers to advocate in the best interests of abused children, many of whom are unable to live safely in their homes.
+Appointed by a Children’s Court Judge, each CASA volunteer advocate is assigned just one case at a time, providing the careful, individualized attention that every child deserves.

 Children who have a CASA volunteer have an invaluable ally to stand by them, a strong advocate who will investigate every aspect of their individual history, collaborate with other system professionals, and present their findings and recommendations in all Court proceedings for as long as the case remains open.